What are Resilient processes and systems?

-Real Life is never ‘standard’, external factors will always try to destabilize what ever is going on right now.
+Resilience processes accept that real Life is never ‘standard’.
+External factors will always try to destabilize whatever is going on right now.
 Whether it is the supply-chain, the internal logistic flow, the quality parameters of our product or the safety of our customer, our personnel; anything that can go wrong will go wrong, even when that is never supposed to be.

 So if disturbance is a given; what does that mean for the design of a process?

 It means the process should be able to cope with that!
 It should either avoid, or shield the negative influence, or it should be able to absorb it and to automatically return to its normal state.

 Absorbing destabilizing energy and naturally moving back to its normal state.
 This last mechanism is called ‘resilience’.
 Like a punch ball, no matter how hard you punch it, it will always return to its center point, waiting to be punched again.

 So in stead of assuming our processes are basically safe or stable, in a safe and stable world, we rather assume things will try to happen, but we do not want them to destabilize our system.
 What ever happens, the system will never go out of control, and will have a natural tendency to re-center.